 One downside of living in Pleasant Shade, however, is that residents on average have to contend with a long commute, spending on average 34.04 minutes every day commuting to work.

-Pleasant Shade is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Pleasant Shade doesn't have a public transportation system that people use for their commute.

-The education level of Pleasant Shade citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.72% of adults 25 and older in Pleasant Shade have a college degree.
+In terms of college education, Pleasant Shade is nearly on par with the US average for all cities of 21.84%: 17.72% of adults 25 and older in Pleasant Shade have a bachelor's degree or advanced degree.

 The per capita income in Pleasant Shade in 2022 was $41,334, which is wealthy relative to Tennessee, and upper middle income relative to the rest of the US.
 This equates to an annual income of $165,336 for a family of four.
 However, Pleasant Shade contains both very wealthy and poor people as well.